j-p-d-e-v/rConcentricLayout/README.md

 - ✅ Pure Rust concentric layout core
 - ✅ Supports single-ring and multi-ring computations
-- ✅ Ready for integration with Cytoscape.js
 - ✅ Designed for CPU parallelism (Rayon / custom threading)
 - ✅ Optional GPU acceleration via WGPU
-- ✅ WASM target for browser-based execution
 - ✅ Clean Rust API for layout computation
 - ✅ Can be embedded in backend services or compiled to WASM
 ---